 During an inspection, the driver should be on the lookout for problems such as:

-- Trouble with any internal systems such as lights, safety equipment, or instrumentation
+- The trouble with any internal systems such as lights, safety equipment, or instrumentation

 - Tire wear and damage such as cracks or bulges